fatalxiao/react-vivy/README.md

 const App = () => {

-    // Get model state, actions and reducers using hook "useModel". const [modelState, modelActions] = useModel('YOUR_MODEL_NAME_SPACE');
+    // Get model state and actions/reducers using hook "useModel". const [modelState, modelActions] = useModel('YOUR_MODEL_NAME_SPACE');

     // "useModel" can also accept a model as an argument.